bryan-oliveira/Thesis-Ontology/README.md

 # Thesis Recommender

 This is a semantic web project that recommends theses.
 The theses were scraped from a public thesis repository (https://estudogeral.sib.uc.pt).
+An ontology is used to further enrich the search capabilities of the web application.
+The ontology was modeled using Protege (http://protege.stanford.edu/).

 ## Thesis Scraper